e-lab/GameMatch/README.md

 To play game: `qlua play-catch.lua`

-Train: `train-catch.lua` same training code as for atari (never managed to get it working)
+Train: `train-catch.lua` is a CNN version and is

-Train: `train-catch-new.lua`is inspired by: https://github.com/SeanNaren/QlearningExample.torch and blog post: https://edersantana.github.io/articles/keras_rl/
+Train: `train-dead-simple.lua`is inspired by: https://github.com/SeanNaren/QlearningExample.torch and blog post: https://edersantana.github.io/articles/keras_rl/.
+Works in 10,000 epochs and reports accuracy of 60-80% with default parameters.

-Note: we used convolutional neural nets, as opposed to standard neural nets in our code.
-The CNN do not train as well and fast, and with small game grids of 10x10 it converges, but with larger grids, such as 24x24 it did not converge / learned to play well after 1e5 iterations~!